Thanks for all the Facebook messages and emails. Here are some replies to my messages that may interest you

-To be honest, I spend less and less time referring to textbooks when it comes to injury and exercise information.
-I find the information in them is outdated, too general or outside the scope of what a trainer or coach can do.
+I spend less and less time referring to textbooks regarding injury and exercise information.
+And then I find their information is outdated, too general, or outside the scope of what a trainer or coach can do.

 I spend most of my time referring to journal articles for new information.
-At times it can be a challenge and I might have to patch together 3 or 4 articles to cover all the information, but I find the information in journal articles are the things that are up to date the most.
+At times, it can be a challenge, and I might have to patch together 3 or 4 pieces to cover all the information, but I find the information in journal articles is the most up-to-date.

-For example, for this month’s Injury of the Month: meniscus injuries, this has been a great article for the anatomy and injury mechanism (I was looking for something newer but after looking at 27 articles, this was the best one that I could find.):
+For example, for this month’s Injury of the Month: meniscus injuries, this has been an excellent article on the anatomy and injury mechanism (I was looking for something newer, but after looking at 27 pieces, this was the best one that I could find.):

-It goes into a lot more detail than any of the textbooks that I have on my shelf.
+It goes into much more detail than any textbooks I have on my shelf.

-If there is one textbook that I like and that I refer to often, it is this:
+If there is one textbook that I like and that I refer to often for Hip Bursitis, it is this:

 Kinesiology of the Musculoskeletal System by Donald A. Neumann

-When I had done some consulting for the BC College of Massage Therapy on the kinesiology and injury component to their curriculum, this was a textbook that I recommend that they include.
+When I had done some consulting for the BC College of Massage Therapy on the kinesiology and injury component of their curriculum, this was a textbook that I recommended that they include.

-I would not call it easy reading but it does focus on the muscles and joint movement stuff at a higher level.
+I would not call it easy reading, but it focuses on the muscles and joint movement at a higher level.

 I hope this helps, Marc.